reaverSG/Audiobook/README.md

+roject Title: PDF to Audiobook Converter in Python

 Description:
-This project aims to create an audiobook using Python, leveraging text-to-speech functionality.
-The current implementation is a work-in-progress and may encounter issues.
-The code attempts to convert text files into spoken audio using Python libraries, but users may encounter bugs related to text processing, audio playback, or library compatibility.
-Contributions and feedback are welcome to improve functionality and resolve issues.
+This Python script aims to convert PDF files into audiobooks using text-to-speech (TTS) technology.
+The script leverages pdfplumber for PDF text extraction and gTTS for generating audio files.
+Please note that the current implementation may encounter issues and requires improvements for robust functionality.

 Features:

+Converts PDF documents into spoken audio (MP3 format).
-Text-to-speech conversion for plain text files.
+Utilizes pdfplumber for PDF text extraction.
-Basic navigation and playback controls.
-Integration with Python's pyttsx3 or gTTS for speech synthesis.
+Uses gTTS (Google Text-to-Speech) for audio synthesis.
+Handles multiple pages in a PDF document.
 Current Issues:

-Text segmentation issues affecting speech clarity.
-Audio playback interruptions and errors.
-Compatibility issues with specific operating systems or Python versions.
+Inconsistent text extraction from PDF pages.
+Potential interruptions in audio generation.
+Dependency on uninterrupted internet access for gTTS usage.
+Steps to Use:

+Ensure Python environment is set up with necessary libraries (pdfplumber, gTTS).
+Define the pdf_path variable to point to the PDF file you wish to convert.
+Run the script.
+It extracts text from each page of the PDF with a slight delay (time.sleep(0.5)) to manage processing.
+If text extraction is successful (checked with if full_text.strip() == ""), it proceeds to convert the extracted text into an audiobook.
+The audiobook is saved as audiobook.mp3 in the script's directory.
+Upon completion, a message confirms that the audiobook has been saved.
 Contributing:
-Contributions are encouraged!
-Feel free to fork the repository, address existing issues, or suggest enhancements.
-Please follow the contribution guidelines and code of conduct.
+Contributions are welcome to improve text extraction reliability, handle edge cases, and enhance overall script stability.
+Please follow the project's guidelines and contribute responsibly.

-Usage:

-Clone the repository.
-Install dependencies (pyttsx3, gTTS, etc.).
-Run main.py and provide a text file to convert into an audiobook.
 License:
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for details.